Row-Level Security (RLS) Plugin

 - Should result in a 401 response

-New in v0.7: RLS filtering now works automatically with DAL pattern through @kysera/executor query interception.
+RLS filtering works automatically with DAL pattern through @kysera/executor query interception.

 Usage with DAL